vercel/next.js/packages/next/README.md

 # Getting Started

-Next.js is a powerful and flexible React framework that enables developers to build high-performance web applications with ease.
-It is used by the world's leading companies.
-Check out the [Next.js Showcase](https://nextjs.org/showcase) to learn more.
+Used by some of the world's largest companies, Next.js enables you to create full-stack web applications by extending the latest React features, and integrating powerful Rust-based JavaScript tooling for the fastest builds.

+- Visit our [Learn Next.js](https://nextjs.org/learn) course to get started with Next.js.
+- Visit the [Next.js Showcase](https://nextjs.org/showcase) to see more sites built with Next.js.

 Visit this [link](https://nextjs.org/learn) to get started with Next.js.